pingel-org/axle/axle-docs/src/main/tut/Architecture.md

 Axle generally strives to follow the patterns established by the [Typelevel](http://typelevel.org/) projects.

-The functions are side-effect free.
+With few exceptions, the functions are side-effect free.

 The typeclass patterns are drawn from two traditions:
 1. [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia)